Starignus/PythonPractise/Chapter_2_RPi/RPi_GPIO.md

 ```
 led = LED(17)
 ```
 Here we are creating a variable called `led` and we are initialising it with an object of the class [LED](https://gpiozero.readthedocs.io/en/stable/api_output.html#led).
-On object of the class LED to be initialised takes as an input the pin number to which the LED is connected to, in our case the pin number is 17.
+On object of the class LED to be initialised takes as a parameter the pin number to which the LED is connected to, in our case the pin number is 17.
 **Note:** GPIOzero uses ONLY Broadcom (BCM) pin numbering and it is not configurable, so when referring to pins in one of your scripts always use this numbering:
 ![Broadcom](../img/broadcom_pin_layout.svg)